MicrosoftDocs/Hololens/hololens/hololens-updates.md

 #### What happens during Restart

 This is the final stage of the update process, and the device has already found, downloaded and staged the update.
 The remaining step is a device restart to complete installation and boot into the updated operating system.
 It needs to restart to start the install process, [which as a benefit of state separation, is an atomic step](security-state-separation-isolation.md#state-separation-benefits).
 By default, the device won't restart during [active hours](#configure-active-hours).
-When it is finished the device will boot into the sign-in screen and be finished updating!
+When it's finished the device will boot into the sign-in screen and be finished updating!

 #### Best practices for Restart